-Dimensionality here refers to the number of possible features tracked by the observer.
-Classical SDT has one feature dimension encoding properties such as brightness or familiarity.
-2D SDT allows two feature dimensions which are typically treated as encoding ``evidence'' for each of two distinct stimuli -- such as a right-tilted or left-tilted grating \cite{Peters2015, Hautus2021}.
-But even when tasks force participants to classify stimuli into one of two categories defined by the experimenter, it is often natural for participants to tentatively consider a wide range of hypotheses about the stimulus before making a response.
-For instance, in an orientation discrimination task, observers are unlikely to restrict their perceptual inference to whether the orientation was left or right tilted, but may also by implicitly sensitive to other incidental properties of the stimulus such as phase, spatial frequency, contrast, size, duration, and so on.
+Dimensionality here refers to the number of possible features tracked by the observer---independent hypotheses for which one accumulates evidence.
+Classical SDT has one feature dimension encoding a property such as brightness or familiarity.
+2D SDT allows two feature dimensions which are typically treated as encoding ``evidence'' for each of two distinct stimuli, such as a right-tilted or left-tilted grating \citep{Peters2015, Hautus2021}.
+But even when tasks force participants to classify stimuli into one of two categories defined by the experimenter, it is often natural for participants to tentatively consider a wide range of hypotheses about the stimulus before responding.
+For instance, in an orientation discrimination task, observers are unlikely to restrict their perceptual inferences to whether the orientation is left- or right-tilted; they may also be implicitly sensitive to other incidental stimulus properties, such as phase, spatial frequency, contrast, size, duration, and so on.
 To account for this possibility, here we allow for greater numbers of feature dimensions such that the evidence space becomes $k$-dimensional.
 We simulate a typical PEB experiment where subjects are asked to make a 2-choice discrimination between two stimulus categories, $s_1$ and $s_2$.
 We then compute the impact of additional ``distractor'' stimulus dimensions representing evidence for alternative stimulus categories $s_{3:k}$ on the optimal confidence criteria for two-choice discrimination.
 To preempt our results, we show that confidence criteria are discrimination-like when the hypothesis space is low-dimensional, but become detection-like when the space is higher-dimensional.
-The appearance of detection-like confidence criteria in higher-dimensional SDT spaces indicates that a PEB can be rational if subjects are computing confidence in a higher-dimensional evidence space that that assumed by the experimenter.
+The appearance of detection-like confidence criteria in higher-dimensional SDT spaces indicates that a PEB can be rational if subjects are computing confidence in a higher-dimensional evidence space than assumed by the experimenter.